-In addition to T cells, we are pursuing NK cell therapies for the treatment of cancer.
+In addition to T cells, we are pursuing NK-cell therapies for the treatment of cancers.
 NK cells may have advantages over T-cell therapies in that killing is independent of a target antigen and the lack of expression of endogenous TCR obviates the need to genetically edit the associated genes.
-Initially, this OTS NK cell treatment will be tested in patients with AML; plans are initiate a trial in 2016.
+Initially, this OTS NK cell treatment will be tested in patients with AML in a clinical trial at MD Anderson which we expect to initiate in 2017.